MayaqqDev/MayaqqDev/README.md

 ## I'm [Mayaqq](https://mayaqq.dev)!
 [![Promo Code](https://mayaqq.dev/media/server-host.png)](https://server.mayaqq.dev)

-I mod, I game, I silly
+I Mod, I game, I silly
+<br>Modder and an Occasional Shitposter
-*removed all the professional jargon from this README in 2024*
+<br>*removed all the professional jargon from this README in 2024*

 I am a mainly Minecraft modder who makes open-source, community focused Minecraft Mods and other projects which I love!
 I have about 5 years of experience in java and Minecraft modding, though I am proficient in a few more (see below).
 I also manage an awesome community!
 You can join by clicking the button at the bottom of this page.